-- Ensure all articles are stowed securely.
-Do not store tins, bottles or heavy items in overhead lockers.

-- · Close and secure all lockers and cupboard doors.

-- · Secure all bunks.

 - · Close and secure all roof lights.

-- · Store main table in transit position.
+- Store main table in transit position.

 - Ensure fridge is on 12V operation and set door lock.

 - Close and latch all windows.

 - Never drive with windows on night setting.

 - · Leave all curtains and blinds open to aid visibility.

 - Ensure gas bottles are correctly positioned, secured and turned off.

-- · Secure battery.
+- Secure battery.

-Loading and Distribution of Weight in the Motor Home
+Loading and Distribution of Weight in the Motorhome